alcantarar/UWM_GitHub_Workshop/README.md

 ### A. Installation
 This [website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) has more detailed install instructions for all 3 operating systems.

-The tutorial will focus on using Git Bash with GitHub, but there are [desktop applications](https://git-scm.com/downloads/guis) that you may be interested in using after the tutorial.
+The workshop will focus on using Git Bash with GitHub, but there are [desktop applications](https://git-scm.com/downloads/guis) that you may be interested in using after the tutorial.
 These desktop applications will not be used in the tutorial.

 #### Windows
 To download Git and use the Bash application, go to [this website](https://git-scm.com/download/win) and click the link associated with your version of Windows.

 *Note: There are many configuration options available during the setup wizard.
-The recommended settings will suffice for this tutorial.*
+The recommended settings will suffice for this workshop.*

 #### Mac
 With Mac (10.9 and above), you can install Git directly by running the command in terminal (without the `$`):